Ship Captain Schools and Training Programs: How to Choose

 Those wishing to become a ship captain may look for schools with deck officer or marine transportation programs.
-Students should make sure that the program includes a U.S. Coast Guard-issued Merchant Mariner Credential (MMC) upon graduation.
+Students should make sure that the program issues a U.S. Coast Guard-issued Merchant Mariner Credential (MMC) upon graduation.
 An MMC allows a graduate to work on any U.S. ship in any ocean regardless of the ship's size, load or horsepower.
 This credential also runs concurrently with accreditation by both the Maritime Administration and the United States Coast Guard's National Maritime Center.

 The training provided by a MMC credential program requires that the program faculty have experience on the water.
 Students may want to review the backgrounds of the faculty members, looking for experience in both freshwater transport and time at sea.
 A credential that students should look for in a faculty member is Master Mariner, Unlimited, Any Ocean, which signifies that a professor can work on any size U.S. ship over any water.

 The curriculum in marine transportation programs is broad and includes topics from basic medicine to ocean science.
 Some courses, such as navigation, will be offered in sequences and include distinct sections such as terrestrial, celestial and electronic.
 A curriculum should include time on a ship and real-life simulations.

 Students may want to investigate the benefits offered to graduates.
 All programs that carry an MMC credential offer graduates the opportunity to participate in the U.S. Navy or Coast Guard and earn a reserve officer's commission.
 Programs might list information such as the companies graduates work for and average starting salaries.

 Ship Captain Training Program Overviews